Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Energy losses and evolution trajectories

 \subsection{Fluxes of nuclei and protons in the trajectory method}

-In principle trajectory method is similar to Monte Carlo (MC) simulation: both are following trajectory of a nucleus propagating through CMB, calculating the flux of secondary nuclei with Lorentz factor $\Gamma$ from the flux of primary nuclei $A_0$ with Lorentz factor $\Gamma_g$.
-As advantage MC includes fluctuations in interaction of nucleus with CMB and does not need to introduce the limits of integration.
+In principle trajectory method is similar to MC simulation: both are following trajectory of a nucleus propagating through CMB, calculating the flux of secondary nuclei with Lorentz factor $\Gamma$ from the flux of primary nuclei $A_0$ with Lorentz factor $\Gamma_g$.
+As advantage MC includes fluctuations in the interactions and does not need the introduction of any integration limit.

 In the trajectory method the space density $n_a (\Gamma,z_0)$, of the components $a=A_0, A, p$ is found from the conservation of the number of particles as $n_a(\Gamma)d\Gamma = \int dt' Q_a(\Gamma',t') d\Gamma'$, where $Q_a(\Gamma',t')$ is the generation rate of these particles (see appendix \ref{app:generation}).
 In a way convenient for calculations this formula has the form \beq n_a(\Gamma,z_0) = \int_{z_{\rm min}} ^{z_{\rm max}}dz' \left |\frac{dt}{dz} \right | Q_a(\Gamma',z')\frac{d\Gamma'}{d\Gamma}, \eeq where $z_0=0$, $Q_a(\Gamma',z')$ is the generation rate of $a$ particles given in appendix \ref{app:generation} and $d\Gamma'/d\Gamma$ is given in appendix \ref{app:dgamma}.
 The limits of integration are as follows.